State Preemption of Local Equitable Housing Policies

 SOURCE-OF-INCOME NONDISCRIMINATION

-Local laws that protect families from discrimination based on their source of income can make it easier for families who receive federal assistance to find quality, stable affordable housing in communities that meet their needs.
-Federal housing vouchers allow participants to move anywhere they find suitable housing – theoretically expanding their options beyond the historic, enduring concentration of subsidized housing.
-In practice, housing choice remains curtailed by landlord bias against voucher holders.
-In many areas, source-of-income (SOI) discrimination has a disproportionately severe effect on groups already likely to face discrimination based on characteristics protected by the Fair Housing Act, such as race and disability, reinforcing patterns of residential segregation.
-Landlord discrimination against voucher holders can also deepen the burdens—economic and otherwise—that vulnerable households face when seeking homes, with accounts of discrimination further discouraging tenants.
+Source-of-income (SOI) nondiscrimination laws prevent landlords from refusing to rent to people solely because they receive federal assistance.
+These laws make it easier for families who receive federal assistance to find quality, stable affordable housing in communities that meet their needs.
+In many areas, SOI discrimination has a disproportionately severe effect on groups already likely to face discrimination based on characteristics protected by the Fair Housing Act, such as race and disability, reinforcing patterns of residential segregation.

 INCLUSIONARY ZONING AND RELATED HOUSING PROGRAMS

-As the affordable housing crisis has grown more severe, cities and counties are using their role as land use regulators to ensure that residential development includes affordable units for low-income and working families.
-These inclusionary housing programs tap the economic gains from rising real estate values to create affordable housing for lower income families.
+Cities and counties have also used their role as land use regulators to institute inclusionary zoning ordinances.
+These programs encourage or require developers to offer some affordable housing for lower income families in exchange for their ability to develop valuable land.
 An inclusionary housing program might require developers to sell or rent 10 to 30 percent of new residential units to lower-income residents.

 Many, but not all, programs partially offset the cost of providing affordable units by offering developers incentives such as tax abatements, parking reductions, or the right to build at higher densities.
 Most programs recognize that it’s not always feasible to include affordable on-site units within market-rate projects.
 In some cases, developers can choose among alternatives, such as payment of an in-lieu fee or provision of affordable off-site units in another project.

-States with this preemption: Arizona, Colorado, Florida, Idaho, Indiana, Kansas, Montana, Tennessee, Texas, Virginia, Wisconsin
+States that preempt these policies: Arizona, Colorado, Florida, Idaho, Indiana, Kansas, Montana, Tennessee, Texas, Virginia, and Wisconsin

 REGULATION OF SHORT-TERM RENTALS

-The rapid growth of these short-term rental platforms has raised significant concerns about their impact on housing affordability and availability.
+The rapid growth of short-term rental platforms, like Airbnb and VRBO, has raised significant concerns about their impact on housing affordability and availability.
 Local regulators have sought to mitigate these concerns by restricting the location or concentration of short-term rentals, or prohibiting them altogether, regulating the minimum length of stay, limiting short-term rentals to primary residences, requiring licenses for short-term rentals, and other regulatory strategies.

-States with this preemption: Arizona, Florida, Idaho, Iowa, Indiana, New Hampshire, North Carolina, Tennessee, Wisconsin, Utah
+States that preempt these policies: Arizona, Florida, Idaho, Indiana, Iowa, Nebraska, Nevada, New Hampshire, North Carolina, Tennessee, Utah, Virginia, and Wisconsin

 Rent regulations

-Regulations that cap the rate at which owners can increase rents over a period of time can help protect tenants from de facto (economic) eviction.
+Local regulations that cap the rate at which owners can increase rents over a period of time can help protect tenants from de facto (economic) eviction.
 These policies can include an annual or multi-year limit on the percentage increase in rents or it can be tied to an indicator like the consumer price index (CPI).
-Typically rent regulation allows rents to exceed the maximum rate of increase for major repairs, rising operating costs, or cases of proven hardship.
-Without these allowances, rent regulation may prevent landlords from making needed investments to keep properties habitable and up to code, particularly in weaker markets.
-These laws typically allow landlords to set the initial rent at any level when marketing a vacant unit or signing an initial lease.
+Typically these rent regulations allow rents to exceed the maximum rate of increase for major repairs, rising operating costs, or cases of proven hardship.
+They also allow landlords to set the initial rent at any level when marketing a vacant unit or signing an initial lease.
 Limited increases then apply to the subsequent duration of tenancy.
-This policy feature is termed “vacancy decontrol.”
-Rent regulation pairs well with just-cause eviction protections, so that landlords cannot arbitrarily evict tenants to avoid rent control restrictions.

-States with this preemption: Alabama, Arizona, Arkansas, California, Colorado, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Oklahoma, Oregon, New Mexico, North Carolina, North Dakota, South Carolina, South Dakota, Tennessee, Texas, Utah, Washington, Wisconsin
+States that preempt these policies: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Ohio, Oklahoma, Oregon, New Mexico, North Carolina, North Dakota, South Carolina, South Dakota, Tennessee, Texas, Utah, Washington, and Wisconsin

 CONCLUSION